Roxbury Community College's OER initiative is called "RCC Go Open."

 Proposals may be submitted in four categories based on levels of adoption:

 Redesign your course to incorporate an existing open textbook or open course content as is.

 Remix existing open educational resources and create new open content to bridge gaps in available resources to enable a fully open course.
 New content may add missing chapters to existing OER or create ancillaries such as quiz question banks, lecture slides, or lab manuals.

 Create a substantially new open textbook or fully open course where it is possible to demonstrate that quality resources are not currently available to meet learning objectives.

-The grant evaluation committee is made up of members of the RCC OER Task force.
+The grant evaluation committee is made up of members of the RCC OER Task force, who are listed below.

 The RCC OER Task Force mission is to support faculty development of Open Educational Resources (OER) proposals and OER usage in and outside of the classroom.
 The Task force is responsible for facilitating OER use and adoption throughout the curriculum of RCC and to become the “face” of OER on the campus as well as facilitating student success and engagement through affordable alternatives to textbook costs.

 Bill Hoag -- Chair